systemcraft-labs/decision-intercept-standard/README.md

 ## Usage Notes

-- This definition represents the canonical reference of Decision Intercept™.
+- This document represents the canonical reference of Decision Intercept™.
-- Translations are permitted, provided that the original meaning and scope are preserved.
+- Translations are permitted, provided that the original meaning, scope, and intent are preserved.
-- Derivative implementations or discussions must acknowledge this definition as the primary reference.
+- Any discussion, implementation, or policy reference should acknowledge this definition as the primary source.

 ---